SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Abstract

 \section{Abstract}

-This work proposes a policy learning algorithm for seeking generalised feedback Nash equilibria in $N_P$-players non-cooperative dynamic games.
-We consider linear-quadratic games with stochastic dynamics and design a best-response dynamics in which players update and communicate a parametrisation of their state-feedback policies.
-Our approach leverages the System Level Synthesis framework to formulate each player's update rule as the solution to a tractable robust optimisation problem.
+This work proposes a policy learning algorithm for seeking generalised feedback Nash equilibria (GFNE) in $N_P$-player noncooperative dynamic games.
+We consider linear-quadratic games with stochastic dynamics and design a best-response dynamics in which players update and broadcast a parametrisation of their state-feedback policies.
+Our approach leverages the System Level Synthesis (SLS) framework to formulate each player's update rule as the solution to a robust optimisation problem.
 Under certain conditions, rates of convergence to a feedback Nash equilibrium can be established.
 The algorithm is showcased in exemplary problems ranging from the decentralised control of unstable systems to competition in oligopolistic markets.